lukerendel/portfolio/README.md

-# portfolio
+# Luke Rendel's Portfolio
-My personal portfolio containing many of my professional, educational, and passion projects.
+My personal portfolio contains many of my professional, educational, and passion projects.
+They have been categorized accordingly.